-At the end of the academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards and with the university Distinction in Research and Creative Works.
+At the end of each academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards, and with the university Distinction in Research and Creative Works designation.

-Students must apply for Distinction in Research and Creative Works designation by submitting a cover letter, a supporting letter from a psychology professor, and the product that resulted from their work.
-Examples of such products would be a thesis, a journal article on which the student is an author, a video project documenting their work, etc. There must be a product produced by the student to qualify for this distinction.
-It is not sufficient to submit only a cover letter and a supporting letter from a psychology professor.
+Students must apply for Distinction in Research and Creative Works designation by submitting a cover letter, a supporting letter from a Psychological Sciences professor, and the product that resulted from their work.
+Examples of such products would be a thesis, a journal article on which the student is an author, a video project documenting their work, etc. Honors students can use their Honor Thesis proposal as their work product.
+There must be a product produced by the student to qualify for this distinction.
+It is not sufficient to submit only a cover letter and a supporting letter from a Psychological Sciences professor.

 Please email these documents (cover letter, faculty recommendation letter, and student work) in PDF format to email@example.com, with the subject header â€śDistinction in Research and Creative Works.â€ť We will confirm receipt.